invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 art
 ---
 | 8/21/2019
-| Some paths are better preserved as fantasy than enacted in reality.
+| Some paths are more beautiful preserved as fantasy than enacted in reality.